anastasiafloris/pKaPredict/README.md

 ## 📦 Overview

-This package provides a streamlined pipeline for predicting the pKa values of molecules from their SMILES strings using machine learning.
-It includes functionalities that enable descriptor generation via RDKit, and model training using LightGBM and other regressors.
+*pKaPredict is a cheminformatics tool that predicts the acid dissociation constant (pKa) of chemical compounds from their SMILES strings.
 The package is designed to be easily pip-installable and modular, making it ideal for cheminformatics applications and molecular property prediction tasks.
+The package combines RDKit-based molecular descriptors with a pre-trained LGBMRegressor model for fast, reproducible predictions.
+The workflow includes data preprocessing, descriptor generation, model loading, prediction, and result visualization.

+Main Functions:

+→ smiles_to_rdkit_descriptors
+Converts a list of SMILES strings into a comprehensive set of 2D descriptors, topological indices, and fragment counts using RDKit.

+→ RDKit_descriptors
+Transforms a DataFrame of SMILES into molecular descriptors—used for both training and inference.

+→ load_model
+Loads the pre-trained LightGBM model optimized for pKa prediction.

+→ predict_pKa
+Takes molecular descriptors as input and returns predicted pKa values using the loaded model.

+→ clean_and_visualize_pka
+Cleans the training dataset by removing duplicates and missing values; also provides basic visualizations for data exploration.

+→ plot_data
+Creates scatter plots comparing predicted vs. experimental pKa values to evaluate model performance

 ## 👩‍💻 Installation